eclypse-org/eclypse/README.md

 ## Installation

-To install ECLYPSE you can run the following commands:
+To install ECLYPSE and all its dependencies, you can run the following commands:
 ```bash

 pip install eclypse